RainerRoss/Chatserver/Readme.md

 Server listening at port: 8020
 ```

-If the port `8020` is used on your machine use another port and change it in the `chatserver.js`
+If the port `8020` is used on your machine use another port and change it in the `chatserver.js` script
 ```
 line 5 var conf = {"port": 8020};`
 ```